kpn-dsh/dsh-cli/quick_start.md

 └─────────────────────────────────────────┘
 ```

-The password can be obtained by logging in to the DSH console application for `my-platform`
+The password can be obtained by logging in to the DSH console application for `np-aws-lz-dsh`
 and selecting `my-tenant`.
 Then go to the `Resources > Secrets` menu.
 The password will be listed as `system/rest-api-client`.